havelessbemore/circle-ds/docs/README.md

 #### Events

 - [`BoundedEvent.Overflow`](./src/types/boundedEvent.ts): Triggered when existing elements are discarded from the collection.
-This happens when the collection's capacity is reduced below its size or when new values are added while at capacity.
+This happens when capacity is reached and old values must be removed to make room for new values.

 #### Methods

 - `clear(): void`: Remove all items from the collection.

-- `entries(): IterableIterator<K, V>`: Returns an iterator of `[key/index, value]` pairs through the collection.
+- `entries(): IterableIterator<K, V>`: Returns an iterator of `[index, value]` pairs through the collection.
+If the collection is a map, returns an iterator of `[key, value]` pairs.

 - `forEach(callbackFn: (value: V, index: K, collection: Collection<K, V>) => void, thisArg?: unknown): void`: Executes the provided `callbackFn` function once for each element.